narlock/UsefulItems/README.md

 - Fence* → 3 Sticks (when a Gold Axe is used)
 - Sign → 6 Planks, 1 Stick (when a Gold Axe is used)
 - Redstone Repeater → 3 Stone, 2 Redstone Torches, 1 Redstone Dust (when a Gold Pickaxe is used)
-- Double Stone Slab → 2 Stone Slabs (when a Gold Pickaxe is used) (Note: This is default behavior, but this plugin allows for Double Stone Slabs to be mined and retrieved in their crafted form.
-See #extended-crafting)
+- Double Stone Slab → 2 Stone Slabs, 1 Clay Ball (when a Gold Pickaxe is used)
 - Brick Block → 4 Bricks (when a Gold Pickaxe is used)
 - Gold Block → 9 Gold Ingots (when a Gold Pickaxe is used)
 - Iron Block → 9 Iron Ingots (when a Gold Pickaxe is used)